fehmi/simply.js/docs/electron.md

 ## Electron Integration

-!> The router module is deprecated and will be removed in upcoming releases.
-Use [AWC router](docs/awc-router) instead.
+!> This method is deprecated and will be removed in upcoming releases.

 Add the `index.html` path as the base `href`.